onion2020/onion2020/_pages/cfp.md

 - Understanding and description of the human face and body in different contexts, including commercial applications, art, forensics, etc.
 - Modelling of the human body, face and facial expressions for embodied conversational agents
 - Generation of full-body images and/or facial images from textual descriptions
+- Ethical and data protection issues related to the collection and/or automatic description of images of real people
+- Any form of bias in models which seek to make sense of human physical attributes in language and vision.